Fillings and Sealants

 By placing sealants over your chewing surfaces, we essentially create a shallower area that’s smoother and easier to clean with a toothbrush.
 That way there’s little to no residual bacteria left inside of the grooves following your typical brushing routine.

-Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
-Left unchecked, the decay will continue to spread and damage the tooth.
+Cavity and tooth fillings are necessary because of the holes left in the tooth due to tooth decay.
+If left untreated, the decay will continue to spread and damage the tooth.
 During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
-But this doesn’t fix the damage that has already been created, so a filling is necessary.
-The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
-The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.
+However, this doesn’t repair the damage that has already occurred, so a filling is needed.
+The purpose of the filling is to replace the part of the tooth that has been damaged or destroyed by tooth decay.
+The dentist shapes the filling to match the surrounding tooth, restoring the strength and integrity of the tooth and preventing further decay.

-Dental sealants have been used and proven to be effective since the 1970s.
-They are mainly placed on chewing surfaces and are effective in preventing tooth decay.
-Their lifespan can vary, but many last years—and it is possible to place a new sealant on a tooth if the sealant wears off.
-It is important to note that sealants only protect the surface of the tooth they are placed on.
-Using fluoride and other preventative cleaning practices will still help protect all the surfaces of the tooth from decay and cavities.
+Dental sealants have been used and proven effective since the 1970s.
+They are typically placed on chewing surfaces and are great at preventing tooth decay.
+While their lifespan can vary, many sealants last for years.
+If a sealant wears off, a new one can be placed on the tooth.
+It’s important to note that sealants only protect the tooth surface they are placed on.
+To protect all tooth surfaces from decay and cavities, it’s still important to use fluoride and other preventative cleaning practices.

-There are several types of materials available that are used for fillings, which include gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc and copper), tooth-colored plastic and composite resin fillings.
-There is also a material that contains glass particles and is known as glass ionomer.
-This material is used in ways similar to the use of composite resin fillings.
-Which type is used depends on your dentist, the extent and location of your tooth decay, and sometimes, your insurance coverage.
+Several types of materials are available for fillings, including gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc, and copper), tooth-colored plastic, and composite resin fillings.
+A material containing glass particles, glass ionomer, is also used similarly to composite resin fillings.
+The type used depends on your dentist, the extent and location of tooth decay, and sometimes your insurance coverage.

 Sealants are designed for healthy teeth that have yet to develop cavities.
 In most cases, they’re placed on permanent molars shortly after they come in (around the ages of 6 and 12, respectively).
 However, adults can choose to get sealants too.
 It may be that their childhood sealants came off or they’re starting to develop cavities in other teeth for the first time.